urvishEnacton/movieRating/README.md

  * also show age wise popular movie
  * also have ratings by user type like normal audience and * critics and have to apply a user filter on all get queries like top 10 and worst 10 etc..
  * critic can give rating after he is verified by admin
  * gender wise good and worst movie also gender + age group wise
- * A critic can only write a description and upload a video regarding a movie rating.
+ * Rating distrubution

 ---